-I certify that I have read and understand all institutional and program policies and requirements.
-By signing my name below, I acknowledge my agreement to comply with all institutional and program policies and requirements as listed in the above policy and procedure manual.
+I certify that I have read and understand all institutional and Program policies and requirements.
+By signing my name below, I acknowledge my agreement to comply with all institutional and Program policies and requirements as listed in the above policy and procedure manual.
+I further acknowledge this handbook does not constitute a contract and may be modified from time to time without notice and that it is my responsibility to stay informed about changes that may affect my Program.

-Should I have any questions, I understand that it is my responsibility to ask program faculty/staff for clarification.
+Should I have any questions, I understand that it is my responsibility to ask Program faculty/staff for clarification.

-Furthermore, I understand that noncompliance with the stated policies and requirements may result in disciplinary action and may be grounds for my dismissal from the program.
+Furthermore, I understand that noncompliance with the stated policies and requirements may result in disciplinary action and may be grounds for my dismissal from the Program.

 Student Name (Please Print)

-Student Signature Date
+Student Signature

+Date

 Program Representative Signature